Overview

 Clueless Wandering

-There is no direction for the users as to what to do first and what to do next.
+There is no guidance for the users helping them with what to do first and what to do next.
 The users have to figure out everything on their own.
-This would work in a non stressful environment but when it comes to business, this would only frustrate users.
+This confusing environment could only frustrate users, increasing drop off rates.

 Unintuitive UI

-To my surprise, the market dominant platforms had a non attractive UI, which could scare off the users as soon as they would login.
+To my surprise, the market dominant platforms had not so attractive UI design, which could scare off the users as soon as they would login.
 Tacky colors, lack of hierarchy as well as proper spacing would really help the platforms.

 The experience of finding the right template is difficult due to the lack of sorting and filtering options.
-Users would need to scroll endlessly to find the right template, wasting their time.
+Users would need to scroll endlessly to find the right template, wasting their time on a small but important task.

 Since TrioChat was a platform being made from scratch we needed to get to real customer experience of similar platforms that are already existing in the market.
 I moved on to the User Reviews of these websites.
 Most of the reviews talked about the same concerns as I discovered in the desk research such as: